KAmii-cxo/SOC-Threat-Hunting-Roadmap/README.md

 # SOC Analyst Threat Hunting Career Roadmap

 I am interested in SOC roles in cybersecurity.
-This roadmap is designed to guide me and other aspiring SOC Analysts through the essential knowledge, tools, and methodologies for a successful career in threat hunting.
+This roadmap is designed to guide me and other aspiring SOC Analysts through the essential knowledge, tools, and methodologies for a successful career especially in threat hunting.

 ---